Fra3z49/TheOdinProject/README.md

 # The Odin Project
 My progress in The Odin Project.

-My code is rough around the edges, but you have any suggestion the my code, let me know.
+My code is rough around the edges, but if you have any suggestions on my code, please let me know.